vendia/blog/README.md

 Need to convert Word to Markdown?
 You can use [this handy Word to Markdown Converter](https://word-to-markdown.herokuapp.com/)

+[Downloading images from google docs](https://www.bettercloud.com/monitor/the-academy/3-easy-ways-download-images-google-docs/).
+Recommended to save it as an HTML file

+> In Docs, go to File > Download as > Web Page (.html, zipped).

 ## Recommended Writing Apps

 - [Hemingway App](http://www.hemingwayapp.com/desktop.html) - Hemingway helps you write with power and clarity by highlighting adverbs, passive voice, and dull, complicated words